Singapore

 • What are some general etiquette rules in Singapore?

-Queue properly, keep noise levels down on public transport, and do not eat or drink on the MRT.
+Wait your turn in line, keep noise levels down on public transport, and do not eat or drink on the MRT.
 Littering fines are real and widely enforced.
-A handshake works for most greetings, and public behaviour tends to be fairly restrained.
+A handshake works for most greetings, and public behavior tends to be fairly restrained.

 • What's the dress code for visiting mosques in Singapore?